pascme05/BaseNILM/README.md

 - Pandas
 - Scipy

-Additionally, Python 3.11 with tensorflow 2.13 was tested.
+Additionally, Python 3.11 with tensorflow 2.16 was tested.
 The requirements.txt file was updated for version 3.11, while the old requirements have been store using req38.txt.
-Furthermore, when changing back to Python 3.8 the optimizer must be changed from "tf.keras.optimizers.legacy.Adam" to "tf.keras.optimizers.Adam" (similarly for all other optimizers).

 For GPU based calculations CUDA in combination with cuDNN has been used, utilizing the Nvidia RTX 3000 series for calculation.
 The following versions have been tested and proven to work with the BaseNILM toolkit:
 - CUDA 11.4
 - DNN 8.2.4
 - Driver 472.39